Sihl achieves significant reduction in net working capital with logistical simulation

 • Delivery class E: on request

-This measure alone involved an inventory reduction of over 12% of the total inventory value.
+This measure alone resulted in a reduction of over 12% in the total value of the portfolio.

 Measure 3: Systematization and optimization of scheduling

-Until now, most decisions regarding stocking strategies and related disposition parameters rested with the dispatchers.
-Finally, it was concluded from measure 2 that in the future a systematization is needed that ideally specifies the necessary settings of the disposition parameters.
-Essential parameters are, for example, the planning strategy, the forecast profile, the desired readiness for delivery and the safety stocks as well as the MRP method and the lot-sizing procedure.
+Up to now, most decisions regarding stockpiling strategies and the associatedplanningparameters have been with the dispatchers.
+Finally, it was concluded from measure 2 that a system is needed in future that ideally specifies the necessary settings for the scheduling parameters.
+Key parameters include the planning strategy, the forecast profile, the desired readiness for delivery and the safety stocks as well as the scheduling method and batch size procedure.

 • ABC classification for economic importance

-Other material properties can also influence MRP parameters such as product life cycle, material group, delivery time, product hierarchy, etc.
+Other material properties can also influence the disposition parameters, such as life cycle (product life cycle), product group, delivery time, product hierarchy, etc.

-These properties are incorporated into an MRP rule set that makes the settings for the materials.
-In this way, it is precisely specified for each individual material whether a make-to-stock or make-to-order strategy is to be applied and how the numerous parameters (see above) are to be assigned.
-The results of the set of rules thus have a direct effect on the forecast settings, which also include the necessary settings for the safety stock calculations.
+These properties are incorporated into an MRP set of rules that makes the settings for the materials.
+In this way, it is precisely specified for each individual material whether a Make to Stock or Make to order strategy is applied and how the numerous parameters (see above) are to be documented.
+The results of the set of rules therefore have a direct effect on the forecast settings, which also contain the necessary settings for the safety stock calculations.

-With the set of rules, all parameters are finally determined to let the planning run (MRP) of the ERP system run in a targeted manner and to achieve the calculated potentials.
+Finally, the set of rules defines all the parameters required to run the ERP system’s planning run (MRP) in a targeted manner and achieve the calculated potential.

-The basis for systematizing and optimizing MRP is shown in the following figure:
+The basis for the systematization and optimization of scheduling is shown in the following illustration:

-A major advantage of the rules and regulations is the possibility of automation.
-This is particularly helpful to the MRP controller, since he now recognizes changes in the material properties himself and does not have to make the settings manually.
+A key advantage of the set of rules is the possibility of automation.
+This is particularly helpful for dispatchers, as they can now recognize the changes in the material properties themselves and do not have to make the settings manually.

-As a logical consequence, a sub-project with Abels & Kemmner resulted, which included the IT-supported implementation of the set of rules.
-This resulted in the recommendation for the selection of a suitable, supplementary software system, since programming in the ERP environment had been recognized as too costly.
+The logical consequence of this was a sub-project with Abels & Kemmner, which involved the IT-supported implementation of the regulations.
+This led to the recommendation to select a suitable, supplementary software system, as programming in the ERP environment was recognized as too complex.